CLiMBlab-Stanford/climbprep/README.md

 ### clean

-The cleaning step simplifies and standardizes the lab's procedures for what can be thought of as the final stage of preprocessing, namely, removing unwanted confounds from the data and (optionally) censoring high-motion volumes.
-The cleaning step is intended to be run after fMRIprep preprocessing is complete.
+The cleaning step simplifies and standardizes the lab's procedures for standardizing/denoising preprocessed data, typically in preparation for subsequent functional connectivity analysis.
+The purpose of cleaning is to remove unwanted confounds from the data and (optionally) censoring high-motion volumes.
+The cleaning step can only be run after preprocessing is complete.
 To clean a participant's data,
 run:

     python -m climblab.clean <PARTICIPANT_ID> -p <PROJECT_ID> -c <CONFIG>

 (the `-p` option can be omitted if the project is `climblab`).
-The `-c` argument can be omitted (defaulting to firstlevels standard settings), or set to either `firstlevels` or `fc` to respectively use default settings for firstlevels estimation (no rescaling or scrubbing) or functional connectivity (rescaling and scrubbing), or set to a path containing a YAML configuration file.
+The `-c` argument can be omitted (defaulting to FC standard settings), or set to either `fc` or `firstlevels_like` to respectively use default settings for functional connectivity (rescaling and scrubbing) or firstlevels estimation (no rescaling or scrubbing), or set to a path containing a YAML configuration file.
 To view the available config options, see `DEFAULTS['clean']['firstlevels']` in `climbprep/constants.py`.